Dr Oliver Davis

 I warmly welcome enquiries from students who may be considering embarking on an MA, a PhD or a post-doctoral project in areas either squarely within, or touching upon, my current or recent research.

 Queer Theory in France

 I am working alongside Dr Hector Kollias (King’s College London) on this three-year research project, which is funded by the AHRC under its Early Career scheme.
 The project aims both to analyze the particular uses made of the post-war French intellectual tradition by queer theorists working in Britain and the United States and to account for resistance to the queer theory they developed on its subsequent return 'home' to France.
 To visit the project website click here.
-Arising out of this project I have guest-edited a special issue of the leading peer-reviewed journal Sexualities.
+Arising out of this project I have guest edited a special issue of the leading peer-reviewed journal Sexualities.
 That special issue will develop and disseminate work presented at the first Warwick project symposium and is scheduled for publication early in 2015.

-Teaching and research supervision
+Teaching and supervision